BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Introduction

 \subsection{The algebras $\UEA(\fg_{C})$ and $\UEA(\fg_{\Sigma_g})$}

-The construction and results of the present paper can be applied in nonabelian Hodge theory, since they concern any category for which the moduli of objects is locally modeled by moduli stacks of modules for preprojective algebras.
+The construction and results of the present paper can be applied in nonabelian Hodge theory, and the construction of ``higher genus'' BPS lie algebras, since they concern any category for which the moduli of objects is locally modeled by moduli stacks of modules for preprojective algebras.
+Here we briefly explain one such application, referring the reader to \cite{Da21a,DHSM22} for further details.

-Let $C$ be a smooth genus $g$ complex projective curve, which for ease of exposition we assume to be defined over $\mathbb{Z}$, and let $\HHiggs^{\sstab}_{r,0}(C)$ denote the complex algebraic stack of semistable rank $r$ degree zero Higgs bundles on $C$.
+\sssct Let $C$ be a smooth genus $g$ complex projective curve, which for ease of exposition we assume to be defined over $\mathbb{Z}$, and let $\HHiggs^{\sstab}_{r,0}(C)$ denote the complex algebraic stack of semistable rank $r$ degree zero Higgs bundles on $C$.
 By \cite{MoSc20} there is an equality